 Meet the Dorm Heads

-Our dorms are very special places; each one houses faculty members (and their families) who will become a part of your life, as well as students from all over the world who will be your dorm mates.
+Our dorms are very special places; each one houses faculty members (and their families) who will become a part of your life, as well as students from all over the world.
 You will quickly be caught up in fun dorm events, ranging from dorm Olympics to birthday parties.
 Welcome to your home away from home!

 Richmond Hall | Bob DeConinck

-Mr. DeConinck has worked at Loomis for 23 years, and this is his fourth year as Richmond dorm head and his seventh year as a dorm head at Loomis overall.
+Mr. DeConinck has worked at Loomis for 24 years, and this is his fifth year as Richmond dorm head and his eighth year as a dorm head at Loomis overall.
 He is the associate director of studies, a chemistry teacher, and the head coach of the girls swimming and diving team.
 He lives on campus with his wife, Ginny, who is the standardized testing coordinator and works in College Guidance.
 Mr. and Mrs. DeConinck's two sons are Loomis graduates.

 “Loomis is a busy place with all the stresses associated with any high school.
 Our hope is that once a girl walks through the doors of Richmond, she feels a bit more at ease and relaxed.
 There are adults, junior prefects, and other classmates there to lean on and to enjoy the company of.
 The school day does not end when a student leaves the classroom as the growth of a Loomis Chaffee student continues in the residence halls.”